BibleBot/BibleBot/usage.md

 **Additionally, all existing v8 preferences have been imported to v9's system.
 You do not need to reconfigure old settings.**

+**BibleBot will no longer work in DMs.
+We are looking to resolve this in the future.**

 ## Changes

 All group commands (except `+dailyverse`) will print the subcommands alongside any other preferences by default.